16-08-02-- Summary Of Essay Eight Part Two: Why Opposing Forces Aren't 'Contradictions'

 The Real Origin Of This 'Theory'

-On the other hand, if it should turn out that these forces are reminiscent of those found in mystical religious systems (and which forces personify 'god', or which carry out 'His Will' -- in ancient astronomy, these forces were represented by angels who supposedly pushed the planets about the place; in Newton's theory, they were an expression of the direct or indirect action of 'God', etc., on 'His' "sensorium", the world), then it would make eminent good sense to suppose they could 'contradict' one another (i.e., 'argue' among themselves).
+On the other hand, if it should turn out that these forces are reminiscent of those found in mystical religious systems (where forces personify 'god', or where they carry out 'His Will' -- in ancient astronomy, these forces were represented by angels who supposedly pushed the planets about the place; in Newton's theory, they were an expression of the direct or indirect action of 'God', etc., on 'His' "sensorium", the world), then it would make eminent good sense to suppose they could 'contradict' one another -- i.e., 'argue' among themselves.

 As such, and in this way, DM clearly represents the re-enchantment of nature and society.